Bernardo-MG/querydsl-example/src/site/markdown/usage.md

 mvn verify -P h2,hibernate
 ```

-The tests require two profiles, one defining the database to be used, and another defining the JPA provider.
+The tests require two profiles, one defining the database to be used, and another defining the provider.

 Only the in-memory databases, such as H2, do not require additional configuration.
 Any other, such as MySQL, will require a running database service.